kubernetes/website/content/en/docs/tasks/administer-cluster/memory-manager.md

 for a node.
 This pre-configured value is subsequently utilized to calculate the real amount of node's "allocatable" memory available to pods.

-The Kubernetes scheduler incorporates "allocatable" to optimise pod scheduling process.
+The Kubernetes scheduler incorporates "allocatable" to optimize pod scheduling process.
 The foregoing flags include `--kube-reserved`, `--system-reserved` and `--eviction-threshold`.
 The sum of their values will account for the total amount of reserved memory.